 - Registration as a Registered Nurse (Division 1) or Registered Midwife with the Australian Health Practitioner Regulation Agency (AHPRA) or equivalent registration with the relevant registering authority for applicants outside of Australia;

-- Completed a minimum of one year of full-time clinical experience, or the part-time equivalent, as a registered nurse.
+- Completed a minimum of one year of full-time clinical experience, or the part-time equivalent, as a registered nurse or midwife.